×

 3. Now, simply run “cronitor discover” and it will go through any existing crontabs you have and ask you to name each one.

-4. From there, you will get a nice dashboard showing you the different runs for each cronjob as well as setting up additional alert targets such as Slack.
+4. From there, you will get a nice dashboard showing you the different runs for each cronjob.
+You can also set up additional alert targets for your preferred communication method.

 # cd /home/tnats/scripts/trino-iceberg-maintenance;./run.sh